Senator William Upham

 Erected 2015 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Vermont Equality For Same-Sex Couples (approx. 0.4 miles away); Ethan Allen (approx. 0.4 miles away); Ammi B. Young (approx. 0.4 miles away); State House (approx. 0.4 miles away); Montpelier Recreation Field (approx. 1.2 miles away); Clarence W. Fitch (approx. 5.8 miles away); North Montpelier Historic District (approx. 6.8 miles away); In the late 1950’s Rock of Ages experimented with making lanes out of granite... (approx. 8.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Vermont Equality For Same-Sex Couples (approx. 0.4 miles away); Ethan Allen (approx. 0.4 miles away); Ammi B. Young (approx. 0.4 miles away); State House (approx. 0.4 miles away); Montpelier Recreation Field (approx. 1.2 miles away); First Boy Scout Troop in America (approx. 5˝ miles away); Clarence W. Fitch (approx. 5.8 miles away); Currier Park (approx. 5.8 miles away).
 Touch for a list and map of all markers in Montpelier.

 Credits.
-This page was last revised on May 21, 2017.
-This page originally submitted on May 4, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 245 times since then and 29 times this year.
+This page was last revised on November 4, 2020.
+It was originally submitted on May 4, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 298 times since then and 5 times this year.
 Last updated on June 25, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 Photos: 1. submitted on May 4, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 2, 3. submitted on May 21, 2017, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.